 Quick Start Guide

-This guide walks you through setting up Terminal Javadocs with detailed explanations of each configuration option.
+This guide walks you through setting up Terminal Javadocs with detailed explanations.

 Prerequisites